 Form 1099-K is used for payment card transactions through third-party networks.
 It generally applies to debit, credit and prepaid card payments processed through parties like VISA, Mastercard, PayPal or Square.
 It also includes networks like Uber and Airbnb, which process payments between customers and vendors or freelancers.

-Settlement organizations use this form to report when they send a vendor/freelancer a large number of card or network transactions during the year.
-If a vendor/freelancer received more than 200 transactions through the card or network and over $20,000 in payments, they must receive a 1099-K, according to the IRS.
+Settlement organizations use this form to report when they send a vendor/freelancer card or network transactions during the year.
+If a vendor/freelancer received (i) more than 200 transactions through the card or network and over $20,000 in payments in 2021 or earlier, or (ii) any transactions through the card or network and over $600 in payments in 2022 or later, they must receive a 1099-K, according to the IRS.

 "Unless you're running a third-party settlement network, chances are good that you will not be sending out Forms 1099-K," says Feeney.
 "However, you could receive one if your business meets the transaction threshold."